ax1/qclient_py/BUILD.md

 Do not use test, go to pypi.org directly.

-After build and befor uploading, check project structure in folder dist/*.tar.xz
+After building and before uploading, check project structure in folder dist/*.tar.gz

-Create the ~/.pypirc file and add the following
+Create the ~/.pypirc file and add the following:

 ```
 [qclient]